 Diane has worked in the Faculty of Information and Media Studies at The University of Western Ontario, the School of Library and Information Sciences at North Carolina Central University, and the School of Library and Information Studies at Texas Woman’s University.
 She has worked as a systems librarian and as a corporate information technology professional.

-Dr Rasmussen Pennington teaches classes in the organisation of knowledge and library technology systems to MSc students in Information and Library Studies at the University of Strathclyde.
-She has recently taught classes in research methods and statistics as well as systems analysis.
-She has taught classes in social media for libraries and other organizations, database design, web usability, web development, metadata, indexing and abstracting, cataloging and classification, and library systems.
+Dr Rasmussen Pennington currently teaches classes in the organisation of knowledge as well as library technology systems to MSc students in Information and Library Studies at the University of Strathclyde.
+She has taught classes in social media for libraries and other organizations, research methods and statistics, systems analysis, database design, web usability, web development, metadata, indexing and abstracting, cataloging and classification, and library systems.
 Diane has taught at the undergraduate, master’s, and doctoral levels, both online and face-to-face.
 She has supervised many graduate students’ guided research projects, and she has served on multiple thesis advisory committees and thesis examination committees.

-Diane lives in Port Glasgow, Scotland, with her husband Joe, Sophie the chihuahua, Tena the hound, Nero the green cheek conure, and two goldfish.
+Diane lives in the Inverclyde region of Scotland with her husband Joe, Juniper the basset hound, Sophie the chihuahua, Nero the green cheek conure, and several fish.